HOSPITAL VISITING

 Fewer visitor restrictions now apply

-For visitors to all facilities effective from 16 September 2022
+For visitors to all facilities (effective from and last updated on 16 September 2022)

 Some visitor restrictions for all Te Whatu Ora Te Tai o Poutini West Coast health facilities remain in place, but we have relaxed others.